 Your child's healthcare provider will ask about your child's medical history and symptoms.
-He or she will examine your child.
-Your child may have tests such as:
+A physical exam will be done.
+Some tests might be done. too, such as:

 - Chest X-ray.
 The chest X-ray shows the heart, lungs, and other parts of the chest.

 - Lymph node biopsy.
 A tiny piece of tissue (called a sample) can be taken out of a swollen lymph node.
 It’s sent to a lab and tested for cancer cells.
 A lymph node biopsy is needed to diagnose Hodgkin lymphoma.

-- Stage I. The cancer is in a single lymph node region or organ or site outside the lymphatic system.
+- Stage I. The cancer is in 1 lymph node region or organ or site outside the lymphatic system.

 - Stage III.
 The cancer is in lymph node regions on both sides of the diaphragm.
 It might also be in an organ outside the lymphatic system or in the spleen.

 - Stage IV.
-The cancer is in the lymphatic system and has spread to other areas of the body (metastasis).
+The cancer is in the lymphatic system and has widely spread to other organs outside the lymphatic system (metastasis).

 How is Hodgkin lymphoma treated in a child?

-Most children with Hodgkin lymphoma are treated successfully and cured.
-Treatment will depend on the stage and other factors.
+Most children with Hodgkin lymphoma can be cured.
+Treatment options depend on the stage and other factors.
 Sometimes, more than 1 kind of treatment is used.
 Hodgkin lymphoma can be treated with any of the below:

 - Chemotherapy.
-These are medicines that kill cancer cells or stop them from growing.
-They may be given into the vein (IV), injected into tissue, or taken by mouth.
+These strong medicines kill cancer cells or stop them from growing.
+They may be given right into the blood through a vein (IV), injected (as a shot), or taken by mouth.

 - High-dose chemotherapy with a stem cell transplant.
 Young blood cells (stem cells) are taken from the child or from someone else.
-This is followed by a large amount of chemotherapy medicine.
-This causes damage to the bone marrow.
-After the chemotherapy, the stem cells are replaced.
+This is followed by high doses of chemotherapy.
+These doses damage the bone marrow.
+After the chemo, the stem cells are replaced.
 These go back into the bone marrow to make new, healthy blood cells.